GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/physics3d/index.md

 Add the behavior **3D physics** to the object and choose **Static** for the **Type** in the behavior properties.
 Static objects can't be moved though collisions nor forces.

 !!! tip
-    For complicated structures like a bridge.
-You can use hidden objects to build the shape and add the **3D physics** behavior to these objects instead of the bridge model.
+    For complicated structures like a bridge, you can use hidden objects to build the shape and add the **3D physics** behavior to these objects instead of the bridge model.

 ## Make pushable objects